7:30 a.m.-6:00 p.m.

 Becky Hankla, COTA/L-

-Becky is a Certified Occupational Therapy Assistant and received her Associates degree from Pueblo Community College in 2015.
+Becky is a Certified Occupational Therapy Assistant and received her Associate Degree of Applied Science from Pueblo Community College in 2015.
 Prior to receiving her degree, she volunteered at Pueblo Pediatric Therapy Center from 2010-2013, this is when she discovered her love of working with children.
-She began working as a COTA/L in the summer of 2015 and is certified in Handwriting Without Tears.
+She began working as a COTA/L in the summer of 2015.
+She is certified in; Handwriting Without Tears and SOS Feeding Approach.
 Becky is a native of Pueblo and enjoys photography, hiking, playing with her dog, and spending time with her family and friends.

 Kirstin Nelson, CCA, Billing Specialist-